Wondering how to renew or document a vessel with the U.S. Coast Guard? BoatUS answers your most common questions on vessel documentation.

 What does it cost?

-As of December 2020, an initial Certificate of Documentation cost $133.
-There is also a $26 annual renewal fee.
+As of January 2021, an initial Certificate of Documentation cost $133.
 A full schedule of fees and services is listed on the Coast Guard website.

 Are vessel documentation services legitimate?

 Be on the lookout for third-party companies selling vessel documentation and renewal services.
 While legitimate and legal, these companies are not endorsed by the Coast Guard.
 They also typically charge three times more than the Coast Guard National Vessel Documentation Center.